jeffpirkey/Pirkolator/README.md

 # Pirkolator

-Easy to use, portable, scalable, and fast distributed pub/sub in Java.
+Easy to use, portable, scalable, distributed, and fast pub/sub in Java.

 The Pirkolator was designed to bring the data to the analytic to the user.
 Using the Pirkolator, a developer can focus on delivering something that works, instead of figuring out how to get data, save data, or distribute results.